Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Literature Review

 \section{Literature Review}

-This paper focuses on the problem of path planning, performed using radio coverage information supplied by the network.
+This paper focuses mainly on the path-planning problem, that has to be performed using radio coverage information supplied by the network.
 However, before planning a path, the map of obstacles in a given area must be known or acquired.
-In this paper, we assume that first the AVs cooperate to discover a common map of obstacles.
-This estimated map is successively exploited for path planning, which is the main subject of this work.
-Therefore, in this section, we briefly review some recent works on cooperative mapping and path planning.
+Thus, we assume that first the AVs cooperate to discover a common map of obstacles.
+Then, this estimated map is exploited for path planning.
+Therefore this section briefly reviews some recent works on cooperative mapping and path planning.